 - Clear up at the venue and return items.
-Ask your wedding coordinator or one of the bridal party to do a last-minute sweep of the venue to be sure nothing was left behind.
+Ask your wedding coordinator or one of the bridal party to do a last-minute sweep of the venue to be sure nothing is left behind.
 This is also the time to ensure that you have any hired items (such as vases from your florist) packed away ready to be collected or shipped back to suppliers.

 - Collect the wedding gifts and cards.
 Your gifts and cards may have been stored in a secure location at your venue, so if you haven’t already, ask someone you trust to collect them for you.